 Fenty Beauty Mini Pro Filt'r Instant Retouch Setting Powder

 The base products by Fenty Beauty are quite well-loved so even though this is quite under the radar, you can be assured of its quality.

-A fine loose setting powder, this helps make sure your skin look flawless as it blurs the appearance of pores, fine lines and imperfections, all while reducing shine for a matte look.
+A fine loose setting powder, this helps to make sure your skin looks flawless as it blurs the appearance of pores, fine lines and imperfections, all while reducing shine for a matte look.

 Retails for S$29.
 Check the link for promotions.

 Apply an eyeshadow primer first before you proceed to put on eyeshadow.
 This step may often be overlooked by makeup beginners but it’s a simple one that can help ensure your eyeshadow shows up more vividly while making sure that it stays put all day.

 If you’re really new to makeup and don’t know where to start, you can consider applying just one shade onto your entire eyelids – and you can use your finger instead of a brush.
 Simply make sure that you are creating a gradient where it’s more vivid at the outer corner of your eyes.

 Here’s an eyeshadow tutorial for beginners that can help you out.